pratikkatte/Plant-size-detection/README.md

 # Plant-size-detection
-measuring the size of the plant in an image
+measuring the size of the plant using a reference object in the image.